Rabies PEP Consultation

 Observe Animal: Best, Least Cost Option

 PEP costs hundreds of dollars per person.
-Therefore, when an exposure does occur, it's extremely important to keep the animal and submit it to Vector Control for rabies observation and/or testing.
+Therefore, when an exposure does occur, it's extremely important to keep the animal for rabies observation and/or testing.
 If the animal tests negative for rabies, then PEP may not be necessary.